Skip to main content

 lf --help

-For best RAG results with longer documents, increase the Ollama context window to match production expectations (e.g., 100K tokens):
+For best RAG results with longer documents, increase the Ollama context window:

-3. Adjust the context window to your desired size.
+3. Adjust the context window size (recommended: 32K+ for documents)

 4. Create a Project